Viracocha

-Viracocha is the great creator deity in the pre-Inca and Inca mythology in the Andes region of South America.
-Full name and some spelling alternatives are Wiracocha, Apu Qun Tiqsi Wiraqutra, and Con-Tici (also spelled Kon-Tiki, the source of the name of Thor Heyerdahl's raft).
-Viracocha was one of the most important deities in the Inca pantheon and seen as the creator of all things, or the substance from which all things are created, and intimately associated with the sea.
+For the Inca the Viracocha cult was more important than the sun cult.
+Viracocha was the most important deity in the Inca pantheon and seen as the creator of all things, or the substance from which all things are created, and intimately associated with the sea.
+Viracocha was immediately followed by Inti, the Sun.

 Viracocha created the universe, sun, moon, and stars, time (by commanding the sun to move over the sky) and civilization itself.
 Viracocha was worshipped as god of the sun and of storms.
-He was represented as wearing the sun for a crown, with thunderbolts in his hands, and tears descending from his eyes as rain.
-In accord with the Inca cosmogony, Viracocha may be assimilated to Saturn, the "old god", the maker of time or "deus faber" (god maker), corresponding to the visible planet with the longest revolution around the sun.